 In 1984, Oregon schoolchildren raised over $37,000 in coins to re-gild the golden pioneer on the Oregon State Capitol.
 In that spirit, the Archives Division invited Oregon's school children in 2014, to contribute just 10¢ each to put the project on a path to success.
 The call for contributions was extended in 2017, to any Oregonian with a passion for our state's legacy.

 The Constitution is both an important symbol of our democracy and the founding legal document upon which Oregon was built.
 It deserved to be restored and regularly displayed, and the Oregon Constitution Challenge gave Oregonians across the state an opportunity to protect our state Constitution and become a part of our state’s lasting legacy.

-The Oregon Constitution will be on public display much more frequently than in the past.
-There will still be times when it is placed in the Archives stacks to ensure that the preservation needs of the Constitution are being met and to allow for the display of other import historical records in the environmentally controlled display case.
-The Constitution will also be displayed, on occasion at the Oregon State Capitol in their new, environmentally controlled display case and, because of the generosity of our donors, we are looking into purchasing a travelling case so that the Constitution can be brought to more remote parts of the state so all Oregonians will have the opportunity to view the Constitution.
+The Oregon Constitution will be on public display more frequently than in the past.
+There will still be times when it's placed in the Archives stacks to ensure that the preservation needs of the Constitution are being met and to allow for the display of other import historical records in the environmentally controlled display case.
+The Constitution will also be displayed, on occasion at the Oregon State Capitol in their new, environmentally controlled display case and, because of the generosity of our donors, we are looking into purchasing a travelling case so the Constitution can be brought to more remote parts of the state so all Oregonians will have the opportunity to view the Constitution.